The 1-Drink-Per-Hour Myth

 The Math: Why This Matters for Your Budget

-Let's compare the two formulas for a typical 100-guest, 5-hour wedding:
+Let's compare the two formulas for an illustrative 100-guest, 5-hour wedding:

 | Formula | Calculation | Total Drinks | Bottles Needed |